 Be notified of new articles either by adding our RSS feed or by filling in your email address below.

 Check out the H2BCN Bookshop for lots of fantastic books about Barcelona and Catalonia.
 There's cook books, novels, collected short stories, historical fiction, and of course, books on the mighty Barça.

-Homage to BCN is a website I started when I moved to Barcelona.
+Homage to BCN is an English language website I started when I moved to Barcelona.
 I write about anything and everything that I come across that relates to this great city.
 I also get people I meet to write their BCN Days to share what they love about the city.
 And accept guest posts on anything relating to Barcelona too.

 Homage to BCN is run by me, Rob Dobson, a search engine marketing consultant from London, England, specialising in SEO, SEM and SMM.
 If you would like a site like this then please do

 If you enjoy the site you can get updates via RSS or email.
 You can also follow H2BCN on Twitter.